CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 # MACAddress otherName

 The new name form is identified by the object identifier (OID) id‑on‑MACAddress (TBD1).
-The name form has variants to convey a EUI-48 as an OCTET STRING comprising of 6 octets, or a EUI-64 as an OCTET STRING comprosing of 8 octets.
+The name form has variants to convey a EUI-48 as an OCTET STRING comprising of 6 octets, or a EUI-64 as an OCTET STRING comprising of 8 octets.
 Constraints on EUI-48 and EUI-64 values are conveyed as N-bit bit patterns, where the bit pattern establishes a constraint on the upper N bits of a EUI-48 or EUI-64 value.

 The following sub-sections describe how to encode EUI-48 and EUI-64 values and their corresponding constraints.